OpenDSA/OpenDSA/RST/source/Sorting/BinSort.rst

 Thus, even the extended Binsort is useful only for a limited key range.

-A further generalization to Binsort yields a :dfn:`bucket sort`.
+A further generalization to Binsort would yield a :dfn:`bucket sort`.
-Each bin (now called a bucket) is associated with not just one key, but rather a range of key values.
+Here, each bin (now called a bucket) is associated with not just one key, but rather a range of key values.
 A bucket sort assigns records to buckets and then relies on some other sorting technique to sort the records within each bucket.
-The hope is that the relatively inexpensive bucketing process will put only a small number of records in each bucket, and that a "cleanup sort" to each bucket will then be relatively cheap.
+The hope is that the relatively inexpensive bucketing process will put only a small number of records into each bucket, and that a "cleanup sort" to each bucket will then be relatively cheap.
+This is similar in spirit to the Radix Sort, which extends the concept of the Binsort in a practical way.

 .. odsascript:: AV/Sorting/binsortCON.js